Free plan

-In architecture, a free plan is an open plan with non-load-bearing walls dividing interior space.
-In this structural system, the building structure is separate of the interior partitions.
-This is made possible by replacing interior load-bearing walls with moving the structure of the building to the exterior, or by having columns that are free from space dividing partitions.
+In architecture, a free plan refers to the spatial flexibility made possible by structural systems in which interior walls are not required to be load-bearing.
+Because interior partitions have no structural purpose, they can be placed where ever they are needed to define individual spaces or rooms.
+The weight of the building is typically supported by a grid of columns.

+The free plan was important for modern architecture with noted modernist architect Le Corbusier first proposing it in his 1914 Dom-Ino House prototype.
+He would later include it as the third of his "Five Points of a New Architecture".
+Free plans may be open plan.

 Definition

-Free plan, in the architecture world, refers to the ability to have a floor plan with non-load bearing walls and floors by creating a structural system that holds the weight of the building by ways of an interior skeleton of load bearing columns.
+Free plan, in the architecture world, refers to the ability to have a floor plan with non-load bearing walls and floors by creating a structural system that holds the weight of the building by way of an interior skeleton of load bearing columns.
 The building system carries only its columns, or skeleton, and each corresponding ceiling.
 Free plan allows for the ability to create buildings without being limited by the placement of walls for structural support, and enables an architect to have the freedom to design the outside and inside façade without compromise.